-Second marriage brings new name to Cape May County Clerk
+Second marriage brings new name to Cape May County clerk

-Fulginiti recently changed her last name to that of her husband Michael S. Rothberg, and was sworn in for her fourth five-year term with her married name on Thursday.
+Fulginiti recently changed her last name to that of her husband, Michael S. Rothberg, and was sworn in for her fourth five-year term with her married name Thursday.

 It was a complex process she said, both personally and as county clerk.